<aside> 🏛️

 This book establishes a doctrine of Human-Centered Systems Engineering for the design, governance, and evolution of digital systems.

-Its purpose is to codify enforceable standards that can be applied, tested, and upheld across teams and systems (not to describe and explain best practices—at least for now).
+The purpose of the book is to codify enforceable standards that can be consistently applied, tested, and upheld across teams and systems—serving, for now, as a scaffold for best practices rather than a showcase of their practical application, which is reserved for future work.

 1. Defines non-negotiable, human-centered principles that must guide digital system behavior.